 Years 7, 8 and 9

-Year 7: My Place and map skills, Plate Tectonics, Development and Ghana, Weather and Farming with a field trip to a local farm in Sevenoaks.
+Year 7: My Place and map skills, Plate Tectonics (volcanoes), Development and Ghana, Weather, Tourism and Food with a field trip to a local farm in Sevenoaks.

-Year 8: Ice and Antarctica, Megacities, Climate Change, Exodus (a school-wide project) and Coasts with a field trip to Eastbourne.
+Year 8: Ice and Antarctica, Megacities, Climate Change, Russia and Coasts with a field trip to Eastbourne.